George XII: Death

 On 28 December 1800, while his ambassadors were still in the North Caucasus, heading towards Tbilisi with the Russian document, George XII addressed Knorring one last time through a translator, entrusting him his kingdom while asking his priests to ensure the crowning of David.
 He died the same day in Tbilisi, due to complications from an angina.
 His crown and scepter were sent to Saint Petersburg.
 He was the last King of Kartl-Kakheti and the last Georgian sovereign to be buried in the Svetitskhoveli Cathedral of Mtskheta.
 Crown Prince David immediately took over the kingdom, but remained a titleless governor before the final annexation of the Georgian state in 1801.

 Family

-George XII married in 1766 Princess Ketevan Andronikashvili, daughter of Prince Papuna Andronikashvili, Governor of Kiziqi, when she was 12 years old.
-She died on 3 June 1782, after the couple had six sons and six daughters:
+In 1766, George married Ketevan (1754–1782), daughter of Prince Papuna Andronikashvili.
+They had twelve children, six sons and six daughters: